 Great Barrington — Parking in downtown Great Barrington is such a sore subject for so many people that anytime there is talk of limiting the number of spots available for the public, the defenses go up.

 That’s what the new owners of the Berkshire Block, the building at the corner of Bridge and Main streets containing the Subway sandwich shop, discovered last week when their engineer approached the selectboard and proposed to build a parking lot off School Street for their tenants.

-The new owner of the Berkshire Block, a limited liability corporation calling itself Great Barrington Owner, would like to buy the lot on School Street currently occupied by the Individual Laundry laundromat, demolish the structure and build a gated parking lot of some 38 new spots for upstairs office tenants and customers of the street-level retail establishments in the Berkshire Block.
+The new owner of the Berkshire Block, Philips International Holding Corp., would like to buy the lot on School Street currently occupied by the Individual Laundry laundromat, demolish the structure and build a gated parking lot of some 38 new spots for upstairs office tenants and customers of the street-level retail establishments in the Berkshire Block.